191A-Team-GameTime/docs/191B/Documents/003-requirements-1.md

 # Requirements

 ##Team GameTime

 ### Assumptions

 + There exists a backend SDK from which we will build this project
 + There exists a target audience for which this project has been deemed useful
-+ SDK can support gathering user specific data analystics about application usage relevant to the GameTime App
++ SDK can support gathering user specific data analystics about application usage relevant to the GameTime App +
-+
 ### Functional Requirements

-+ The system shall have a location based check-in system.
 + The system shall have a leaderboard for the each various game genre over a specified amount of time.
-+ The leaderboard will also be location based.
++ The leaderboard will be configurable.
 + The leaderboard shall be based around the most time spent on games within specific genres
 + There shall be a ranking system among users.
-+ There shall be an Achievements system.
 + The application will notify users of changed status within leaderboards (shown on inbox tray)
++ The game will track data about a users time spent playing games.
++ The user can specify what applications can and can't be tracked.
-+ The application will support challenge mode.
++ The application will allow users to directly download games from the marketplace.
 + The system shall allow messaging among friends, Twitter, etc.
 + The system will provide smart recommendations for new games the user should try.